Honda CR-V: Fourth generation (2012)

-The CR-V Concept debuted at the Orange County International Auto Show in September 2011, the production 2012 CR-V debuted at the 2011 Los Angeles Auto Show.
+The fourth generation CR-V concept debuted at the Orange County International Auto Show in September 2011, the production 2012 CR-V debuted at the 2011 Los Angeles Auto Show.
 The CR-V went on sale in the U.S. on 15 December 2011.

-It is powered by a 2.4-litre i-VTEC inline-four engine that puts out 185 hp and 163 pound-feet (220 Nm) of torque at 4,400 rpm along with an all-new Real-Time all-wheel-drive (AWD) with intelligent control system.
-All North American CR-Vs come equipped with a 5-speed automatic transmission.
+It was powered by a 2.4-litre i-VTEC inline-four engine that put out 185 hp and 163 pound-feet (220 Nm) of torque at 4,400 rpm along with an all-new Real-Time all-wheel-drive (AWD) with intelligent control system.
+All North American CR-Vs came equipped with a 5-speed automatic transmission.